RRFGamer/41549_HCI_LogBookTemplate/stage4_functional_prototype/user_evaluations/user3.md

 ## Observations

-User whishes
-User feels a lack of features.
+User thinks there are not enough features.

 ## Post Task Questionaire